Tantric Alchemy Institute 300 hour Yoga Teacher Training with Dave Yoss, Liz Lindh & Naganath

 Yoga was traditionally taught alongside related and complementary disciplines and so we also offer knowledge of subjects that will help our students align their lives: Ayurveda for personal healing, Jyotish (Vedic Astrology) for helping to see our life’s path, and Vaastu for learning how to organize our spaces and homes.

 These varied topics fit into an integrated whole that gives us the tools to empower and enchant our own lives.

 This training is for those who have already completed a 200 hour level training or by permission from the Director of the program.
 This advanced 300 hour yoga teacher training will enhance the scope of knowledge for even the most ardent practitioners.

-The Tantric Alchemy Institute (TAI) provides a 300 hour Yoga Alliance certification upon completion of their classically scripted curriculum based around the ancient tantric paradigm once found in India.
+The Tantric Alchemy Institute qualifies graduates to register for a RYT 500 hour Level Yoga Alliance Certification upon completion of this classically scripted curriculum based around the ancient tantric paradigm once found in India.

 Tantric Alchemy Advanced 300hr Yoga Teacher Training Students will learn about the